green-coding-solutions/website/content/products/eco-ci.md

 publishDate: 2023-01-15
 draft: false
 icon: "leaf"
-desc: Eco-CI calculates the energy consumption of your CI/CD environments, supporting GitHub and GitLab.
+desc: Eco CI calculates the energy consumption of your CI/CD environments, supporting GitHub and GitLab.
 It tracks the power usage of the runs for accurate energy management and budgeting.
 Key features include real-time measurements and data export, aiding in sustainable development practices"
 ordering: 2
 ---